-Source: Field Survey, 2025
+Source: Field Survey of 2025

-The findings show that 206 (54.2%) of the respondents always use agricultural technologies in their farming activities, indicating a strong integration of technology among farmers.
-Additionally, 79 (20.8%) use them often, 68 (17.9%) sometimes, while only 27 (7.1%) rarely use these technologies.
-This suggests that a majority of the respondents are regularly engaged with agricultural technologies, reflecting a positive trend toward modernised farming practices.
+The findings show that 206 (54.2%) respondents always use agricultural technologies in their farming activities, indicating a strong integration of technology among farmers.
+Additionally, 79 (20.8%) use them often, 68 (17.9%) use them occasionally, and 27 (7.1%) rarely use these technologies.
+This suggests that most respondents are regularly engaged with agricultural technologies, reflecting a positive trend toward modernized farming practices.

 Table 4: Which of the following agricultural technologies have you used or experienced?